Summary of this section

 It has famously and repeatedly been said that a nuisance can only be deemed such “according to plain and sober and simple notions among the English people” (see Walter, 1851).
 This is still good law in the context of ‘intangible’ interferences.
 A reasonable tolerance must be expected in the case of the behaviour of our neighbours.

-It follows that the true legal position remains unchanged.
-Someone complaining about interference with their enjoyment arising from noise, dust, etc, must still be reasonably robust (see the over-sensitive author in Emms (1973)).
-Someone who sustains actual physical damage, on the other hand, is entitled to make a complaint in nuisance even if the property in question responds to physical damage because it is unusually sensitive.
+It follows that someone complaining about interference with their enjoyment of land arising from noise, dust, etc, must still be reasonably robust (see the over-sensitive author in Emms (1973)), but if they are using land in a ‘common and ordinary’ way’ then they are at an advantage when compared with the use by a defendant of his or her land.
+They hold what is in reality a trump card and will not be expected to take additional steps to protect themselves from the effects of a neighbouring land use.
+Further, someone who sustains actual physical damage, save for extreme cases, is entitled to make a complaint in nuisance even if the property in question responds to physical damage because it is unusually sensitive.

 Temporary inconveniences